GlideAngle/flare-timing/app-serve/README.md

 Note the `local-bin-path: __shake-build` setting in stack's `stack.yaml` configuration.
 The installed app is named `comp-serve`.

-To serve a competition that has already been scored.
-Go to the root folder of the competition passing in the common base name as the `--file` option.
+To serve a competition that has already been scored, go to the root folder of the competition passing in the common base name as the `--file` option.
 These are the set of the files with the inputs, workings and outputs of scoring: